aaronmcm99/Open-AI-Gym-Project/README.md

 ```
 ### 5. Testing Section
 #### Description
--Tests the trained PPO model's performance in the environment by running it for a few episodes.
+- Tests the trained PPO model's performance in the environment by running it for a few episodes.
--The model's action predictions are used to interact with the environment.
+- The model's action predictions are used to interact with the environment.
--The total score (cumulative reward) for each episode is printed.
+- The total score (cumulative reward) for each episode is printed.
 ```python
 # Number of episodes
 episodes = 5